bea-ordonez/WhatsCookin/README.md

 # Abstract:

-This project represents site that allows users to peruse a list of 50 delicious recipes, as well as search through the larger list to find recipes based off of tags or for specific recipe names.
+This project represents a site that allows users to peruse a list of 50 delicious recipes, as well as search through the larger list to find recipes based off of tags or for specific recipe names.

 # Installation Instructions: